ADLINK/ampere-openocd/README.md

-## This procedure guides you how to uee JTAG on AVA/AADP system
+## This procedure guides you how to use JTAG on AVA/AADP system

 #### Prerequisites
 * prepare the JTAG Debugger: